j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 as if awaiting a visitor of rank:

-having waited for his mind to clear, he began to paint the spaces,
+having waited for his mind to clear, he began to paint those spaces,

 sometimes with water, sometimes in air.